Dipanshukundu/Snapthedeals/README.md

 • Shopping Cart and Checkout: Developed a shopping cart system with an easy-to-use checkout process and secure payment gateway integration.\\

-• User Authentication: Created a secure login and registration system for customers.
+• User Authentication: Created a secure login and registration system for customers.\\

-• Admin Panel: Built an admin panel for managing products, orders, and customer information.
+• Admin Panel: Built an admin panel for managing products, orders, and customer information.\\

-• Contact and Support: Added a contact form to facilitate customer inquiries and feedback.
+• Contact and Support: Added a contact form to facilitate customer inquiries and feedback.\\

-• Coupon System: Implemented a coupon system for discount application during checkout.
+• Coupon System: Implemented a coupon system for discount application during checkout.\\
-Key Technologies:
+\\